maarselo/2.3-DataStructure-MongoDB/README.md

 ## 🧾 Level 1

-### 👓 Exercise 1 – Optics Store
+### 👓 Optics Store
-We design a MongoDB schema for the store **“Cul d’Ampolla”** to manage clients and glasses sales.
+We design a two MongoDB schema for the store **“Cul d’Ampolla”** to manage clients and glasses sales.
 The database stores information about:

 - **Suppliers**: name, address (street, number, floor, door, city, postal code, country), phone, fax, tax ID.